 Accommodation: ) 2 nights at Royal Hotel and 1 night at Caledonian Hotel.

 Overview: We board our early morning ferry for our return to the Scottish mainland where we visit Dunnett Head, the most northerly point on mainland Britain.
 On a clear day it commands extensive views which include the Orkney Islands to the north, and the length of the north coast of Scotland from Duncansby Head to the east, and to Cape Wrath, in the west.
 We will drive via Kylesku to a small, remote fishing village, and visit Durness, where we explore Dunnet Head.

-Accommodation: 1 night at Melvich Hotel or similar.
+Accommodation: 1 night at St. Clair Hotel.

 Overview: On Orkney we will experience some of the most awesome scenery in Britain.
 We learn about some of the prehistoric, Celtic, and Viking influences on the island peoples, visit some of the picturesque small towns and villages, and catch a glimpse of some of the island’s seals, otters, and colonies of sea birds while we search for historical treasures in its great collection of ancient sites.
 We will visit the Standing Stones of Stenness, the Ring of Brodga, and the prehistoric village of Skara Brae.
 We will also Learn about the wartime history of the island as we view the Churchill Barriers and Italian Chapel.